Are You Eligible To Make HSA Contributions?

 - Receiving Veteran’s healthcare benefits currently or in the past 90 days for any non-service-connected disability.
 If you are otherwise HSA-eligible, you can open an HSA on the first day of the fourth month after your treatment ends.

 - Currently being claimed as a dependent on another person’s tax return.

 If none of these conditions apply to you, and you’ve verified that your health plan is HSA-qualified, then you’re eligible to make HSA contributions.
 If your health coverage began on the first of the month, you’re immediately eligible to contribute to your HSA; otherwise, you have to wait until the first day of the following month.

 Frequently asked questions

-Federal regulations require you to meet these eligibility requirements in order to open and contribute to an HSA.
+Federal regulations require you to meet these eligibility requirements in order to contribute to an HSA.

 You must be:

-- Covered under a qualified high deductible health plan (HDHP) on the first day of the month
+- Covered under a qualified consumer-driven health plan (CDHP) on the first day of the month

 You must not be: